hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_data_editor_tab.rst

     The *Transmit data* button in the *Editor* toolbar.

 The recipients of such a transmission are configured in the configuration file (see :ref:`package_configuration`).
-Given that the profile accepted by *SIS* often requires the application of a thinning algorithm, a method *Preview thinning* is provided to inspect the result of such an algorithm before the actual transmission.

 Data storage
 ------------